tintulip/tintulip/technologies/web-application-firewall.md

 ## How it works

-A WAF operates through a set of rules which aim to protect against vulnerabilities in the appliction by filtering out malicious traffic.
+A WAF operates through a set of rules which aim to protect against vulnerabilities in the application by filtering out malicious traffic.
 The value comes from the speed and ease at which a WAF and its policies can be applied to a loadbalancer, API gateway or other AWS services and from the fact that (managed) rules can be updated to protect against emerging threats.

 ## Examples in Use